-In some ways, similar to Buttgereit in his blend of original, extreme sick subject matter mixed with artistic pretensions.
-Also comparable to Lucifer Valentine in the fact
+In some ways, similar to Buttgereit in his blend of original, extreme, sick and vile subject matter mixed with artistic pretensions.
+Also comparable to Lucifer Valentine

-that he is amongst the most extreme & sick film-makers whose creations feel more like extreme fetish porn or vignettes of twisted filth masquerading as movies.
-But even
+in the fact that he is one of the most extreme & sick film-makers whose creations feel more like extreme fetish porn or vignettes of twisted filth masquerading as movies.

 unimaginable.
 Adding poetry and atmosphere on top of this depravity doesn't shift the movie into arthouse circles, and only convinces the audience that the director is in love